 Applications of Plastic Injection Molding in the Automotive Industry

-In the automotive industry, the plastic injection molding process is used to manufacture a wide range of parts, including:
+The plastic injection molding process is used to manufacture a wide range of components, including:

-- Panel components such as lenses, bezels, knobs, assemblies, door handles and handle components, housings, and sunroof parts
+- Panel: lenses, bezels, knobs, assemblies, door handles and handle components, housings, sunroof parts, and more

-- Under-the-hood components such as oil pans, fans and fan shrouds, HVAC kinematics, and radiator end tanks
+- Under-the-hood: oil pans, fans and fan shrouds, HVAC kinematics, and radiator end tanks

-- Exterior components such as fenders, grilles, bumpers, door panels, floor rails, light housings, skid plates, and wheel trims
+- Exterior: fenders, grilles, bumpers, door panels, floor rails, light housings, skid plates, and wheel trims

-- Interior components such as air vents, glove compartments, door handles, dashboard faceplates, and instrumentation parts
+- Interior: air vents, glove compartments, door handles, dashboard faceplates, and instrumentation parts

 How to Choose the Right Material for Automotive Injection Molding Operations